 Matters installer.
 You can install the unit yourself, but the services of an authorised installer must be used if you wish to claim government rebates and if you wish to gain the maximum efficiency from the system.

-The collectors will need to face the equator which means if you live in the Southern Hemisphere, such as Australia, then your unit will be positioned in a north, north westerly or north easterly position.
-The installer will call to discuss the installation with you prior to any work being done on your home.
+The collectors will need to face the equator.
+This means if you live in the Southern Hemisphere, such as Australia, then your unit will have orientation in a north, north westerly or north easterly position.
+The installer will call to discuss the installation with you prior to any work on your home.

 How many people can a solar hot water system supply?

 Typically a single 300L system will adequately service a home of between 4 to 6 people comfortably.
 Bigger systems are available for very large households.
 Multiple system installation is even possible.
 All systems come with an electric booster as standard or optional gas booster.
 That ensures hot water 24 hours a day, regardless of weather conditions.

 There rebates and incentives available to substantially reduce the up up front.
 However, most importantly, by switching to solar hot water, a family of 4 can save up to $920 a year on water heating bills!

 What can affect the costs of installing a solar hot water system?

 A base installation rate includes the solar hot water system installation on a pitched metal roof facing north with appropriate surface area available.
 Additional costs will apply for a flat or tiled roof, any equipment upgrades and extended warranties.

 What happens if the system suffers damage in a storm or by accident?